SamuelKolawole/Cybersecurity-Assessments/Security-Incident-Reports/README.md

 ---

 ### 8. **Phishing Malware Incident – Pyramid of Pain Analysis**
-Analyzed a phishing-based malware attack using the **Pyramid of Pain** threat intelligence model.
+Analyzed a phishing based malware attack using the **Pyramid of Pain** threat intelligence model.

 #### Scenario Summary
 A password-protected spreadsheet was sent via phishing email and, when opened, executed a malicious payload.
 The alert was raised after unauthorized executables were detected.